 WordPress Admin Dashboard Overview

-Every WordPress based website or blog has two interfaces.
-First is called front end which is available to all users who have come to that blog using the specific domain name or URL.
-And the other interface or is called WordPress Admin area which is only for the admin of that blog.
+Every WordPress-based website or blog has two interfaces.
+The first is called the front end which is available to all users who have come to that blog using the specific domain name or URL.
+And the other interface is called the WordPress Admin area which is only for the admin of that blog.
 The admin area is login protected and can be accessed only if you know the login credentials.

-You can access the admin panel of your WordPress based website by adding /wp-admin in the end of your blog URL.
+You can access the admin panel of your WordPress-based website by adding /wp-admin at the end of your blog URL.
 So if your URL to the blog is http://www.example.com then the URL of the admin panel will be http://www.example.com/wp-admin.

-The prominent things on the dashboard are “Top Bar” and “Sidebar Menu Panel” (shown in fig above).
+The prominent things on the dashboard are the “Top Bar” and “Sidebar Menu Panel” (shown in the fig above).

-The top bar of the admin dashboard has blog name, available updates count, unapproved comments count and menu to add new post, pages and media etc.
+The top bar of the admin dashboard has the blog name, available updates count, unapproved comments count, and menu to add a new post, pages, media, etc.

 These are quick stats to let you know how many updates are available and how many comments need to be checked or approved.